fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2022/project-3/cs424-fall-2022-project-3.md

 ---

 ### Project 3
-The goal of this project is build a complete web-based visualization system leveraging outcomes from Project 1 and Project3.
+The goal of this project is to build a complete web-based visualization system leveraging outcomes from Project 1 and Project3.
 We will use JavaScript and D3 to visualize and interactively analyze a dataset.
 Your visualization should be hosted on a publicly available website and you can use any web hosting service you prefer.
 Options include [GitHub](https://pages.github.com/), [Heroku](https://www.heroku.com/students), and [Google Sites](https://sites.google.com/).
 Once again, we will use GitHub to manage documentation and code.
 You should create a repository for your team on GitHub Classroom (see Piazza for invitation link).

 ---